crypto-crawler/crypto-client/README.md

 # crypto-order

-A library to place and cancel orders in crypto exchanges
+A library to place and cancel orders at crypto exchanges.